 – Make sure that there are no problems with the USB port you have your mouse/wireless adapter plugged in: simply test your mouse on another computer/laptop and see if it works normally.
 If it does and none of the other fixes here seem to do the trick, it’s most likely that your USB port decided to go crazy.

 – Clean up the sensor of your mouse (the shiny thing on its bottom): a small hair or dust particle could cause all the trouble, so make it a habit to constantly clean it (don’t look directly into it, though as it hurts your eyes!)

 – Make sure that the surface you’re using your mouse on is mouse friendly.
 If you’re not sure, the best thing would be to get a mouse pad and place it on a flat surface when using your mouse (your bed sheets are not considered a flat surface!)

-But I personally believe that in most cases, it will be the Wireless Router interfering with the signal sent by your wireless mouse, and moving the Router farther away will fix your problem.
+But I personally believe that in most cases, it will be the Wireless Router interfering with the signal sent by your wireless mouse, and moving the Router away will fix your problem instantly.